 In a world of autonomous car, robot-assisted helping hand, and AI assistants, no one should be kept waiting for the video to buffer.
 Finding a solution for the video buffering problem thus becomes imperative.
 Among the solutions to put an end to this slow load time is an innovative Artificial Intelligence system which can optimize video streaming process, thus, making the process more reliable.

 Currently, we stand on the brink of a fourth Industrial revolution.
 Artificial Intelligence or AI is the intelligence demonstrated by machines for performing tasks.
 It is a specialized section of computer science which focuses on creating intelligent machines that think, react and work like humans.
-Some of the activities computers with artificial intelligence are built for includes problem solving, learning, analysing, speech recognition, and much more.
+Some of the activities computers with artificial intelligence are built for includes problem solving, learning, analyzing, speech recognition, and much more.
 AI is a vast field in itself, and it encompasses a wide spectrum of technologies such as Machine Learning, Automated Intelligence System, Deep learning, Neural Network, Computational Argumentation, and Multi-agent Systems to solve problems that currently seem impossible.

 Researchers at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) have come up with a unique methodology to solve video buffering once for all using Automated Intelligence System.
 The AI system, dubbed as Pensive uses a neural network to intelligently calculate the most effective times to swap between Adaptive Bitrate streaming algorithm (ABR Algorithm).
 Depending on different network conditions, Pensive uses machine learning to pick up appropriate algorithm, which allows it to switch between buffer-based algorithms.